jeaye/nixos-in-place/README.md

 else in `/old-root` is fair game to delete.

 NixOS installs GRUB2 on top of your existing boot loader.
-If you'd like to boot into `/old-root`, you can; you just need to add the GRUB entry manually.
+If you'd like to boot into `/old-root`, you can; you just need to add the GRUB entry manually in your Nix files.

 ## Platform-specifics
 ### Ubuntu 15.10